peregrine-cms/peregrine-k8s-explore/README.md

 ### PersistentVolumes

-1.You need to provision a PersistentVolume.
+1. You need to manually provision a PersistentVolume.
 Begin by logging into one of your worker nodes and create a directory for use by the PersistentVolumeClaim.

 ```bash